HappyCodingMama/number-Guesser/README.md

 ## What I Did To Make The Project Even Better

 ## What I learned
+* function: parseInt
-* method: parseInt, reload, math.floor, math.random
+* method: reload, isNaN, math.floor, math.random
 * property: textContent

 - textContent : property of the Node interface represents the text content of the node and its descendants
 - reload: method reloads the current URL, like the Refresh button
+- parseInt : function parses a string argument and returns an integer of the specified radix
+- isNaN: method determines whether the passed value is NaN and its type is Number

 ## Game Function:
 - Player must guess a number between a min and a max